GDPR as an Architecture Advantage: Why On-Device AI Ends the Privacy Debate

 - Only anonymized counting data and trajectories are exported

 No images, no video sequences, no personally identifiable information ever leave the device.
-This is Privacy by Design — as GDPR Article 25 demands.
-Not as a retroactive compliance measure, but as an architecture decision.
+This is Privacy by Design, as GDPR Article 25 demands: an architecture decision, not a retroactive compliance measure.

 The Security Architecture Behind It